KIMB-technologies/KIMB-Forms-Project/INSTALL.md

     },
     "urlrewrite": true|false // enable or disable speaking urls, "cookiebanner": true|false // display a custom cookie banner, /core/external/CookieBanner.php has to be edited!
-}
+    "newpollmailto": "string, mail address| empty" // notification when new poll is created }

 ```